rpaschoal/docker-workshop-101/README.md

 To install Docker on Windows, please follow this link [Docker For Windows](https://docs.docker.com/docker-for-windows/)

+_Note: Create a new resource group on azure for this workshop so it is easier to remove all the necessary resources once you've finished with them as they cost some $._

 ## Docker basic and useful commands

 Before we move on to creating our container image it is important that every reader that is following through this workshop to understand the basic commands and concepts behind Docker.
 I've written an article in the past that should be a good starting point to understand the reasonings, foundations and basic/curated list of commands for Docker.
 Please take a time to read it: [How to get started with Docker on Windows](https://www.scalablepath.com/blog/get-started-docker-windows/)